dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

         1 | McLaren (final years) | [2010-01-01,2013-01-01)
 ```

+{{< image src="fig-for-portion-of.svg" title="One contract row valid 2007–2013, before and after an UPDATE ...
+FOR PORTION OF covering 2010–2013.
+The original row shrinks to the untouched 2007–2010 portion and a second row is inserted for the updated sub-range, so the two never overlap." >}}

 One `UPDATE` produced two rows: the original row shrank to the untouched
 portion, and a new row was inserted for the updated sub-range — the
 exclusion constraint stayed satisfied throughout. `FOR PORTION OF` also